coze-dev/coze-py/README.md

 #### PKCE OAuth App

+PKCE stands for Proof Key for Code Exchange, and it's an extension to the OAuth 2.0 authorization code flow designed to enhance security for public clients, such as mobile and single-page applications.

 Firstly, users need to access https://www.coze.com/open/oauth/apps.
 For the cn environment, users need to access https://www.coze.cn/open/oauth/apps to create an OAuth App of the type of Mobile/PC/Single-page application.